itemic/status-kas/README.md

 The Slides canvas is always the first thing that is displayed before anything else.
 To disable the canvas, replace the embed link in `media[slides_canvas]` with the empty string `""`.

 Due to the way this embed link works, there is no way of determining how many slides a slideshow has, so ensure that the right `media` variables are set.

+#### Precedence

+The Slides canvas is shown first, followed by the files in the `media` folder, followed by YouTube URLs.

 #### Fullscreen
 Fullscreen mode turns the focus to only the media slideshow and a small clock overlay.
 To enable fullscreen mode, set `mode[fullscreen]` to `true`.